Local councils now have what is known as a general power of competence.

 - Put in place arrangements for the investigation of allegations against councillors.

-Any person who has concerns about the conduct of Malvern Hills District Councillors can complain to the council's Monitoring Officer.
+Any person who has concerns about the conduct of Malvern Hills District Councillors or parish and or town councillors can make a complaint via our Making a complaint against a councillor page.